Government lawyers are often cast into the role of fortune-tellers.

 1. Spot Trends

-With a modern matter management system, members of the legal team create a robust set of data every time they open a matter.
+With a modern legal matter management system, members of the legal team create a robust set of data every time they open a matter.
 In less than 60 seconds, lawyers and professional staff classify the details of each project, including:

 - Client: Which unit of government is requesting this work?